ARWNI2S/TheCorporateWars/whitepaper/foundations/charted-space/space-travel/starports.md

 Some are luxurious enclaves with facilities catering to the galaxy’s elite, while others are dangerous transit points where pirates and dubious traders mingle in search of opportunities.

-In all cases, these places are vital to a system’s economic and political activity.
+In all cases, these places are vital to a system’s economic and polítical activity.

 For corporations, controlling or influencing a starport means dominating the flow of goods and passengers, imposing tariffs, ensuring operational security, and restricting competitors’ access.